timothyjchun/LMS-progress-checker/README.md

 ## Whats in the future?
-Caching user course information for instant visibility is what I'm working on 🧑‍💻
+Caching user course information for instant visibility is what I'm working on 🧑‍💻 Plus, I'm working on providing english and other languages.

 Contact me if your interested and if your school is using canvas + lms but needs some extra configurations